ampproject/amp-github-apps/bundle-size/README.md

 AMP Bundle-Size Bot
 ===================

-This GitHub App performs checks on the size of the compiled AMP bundle, and blocks pull requests from being merged without specific approval from the team that maintains the bundle size.
+A GitHub App that performs checks on the size of the compiled AMP bundle, and blocks pull requests from being merged without specific approval from the team that maintains the bundle size.

-The app runs on an instance of Google AppEngine and is installed exclusively for the ampproject/amphtml repository.
+This app runs on an instance of Google AppEngine and is installed exclusively on [ampproject/amphtml](https://github.com/ampproject/amphtml).

 Webhooks and API